CCnova/node-chat/README.md

 ## TO-DO

 * Implement client using React.
+* Create script to setup client and server with one command from root folder.
 * Create user authentication.
 * Separate sessions through hash number.
 * Deploy project to Heroku.